khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 **upload_max_filesize**

 This parameter determines the maximum uploaded file size PHP allowed on your site.
 Since the default value is **2 MB**, you can increase the maximum upload file size limit to enable users to upload large files.

+**post_max_size**

+The maximum POST data size PHP can collect from HTML forms on your site.
+The value should be larger than the maximum file size, as it is handled with the POST function.

+**allow_url_fopen**

+Write a PHP script to access remote files from another server.
+It is **off** by default, as enabling it may expose your server to a code injection attack.

+**allow_url_include**

+This directive has a similar function as **allow_url_open**, but uses the include function To enable it, **allow_url_open** must be set to **on**.

+**session.name**

+This directive sets the current session’s name used in cookies and URLs.
+You may change the default **PHPSESSID** value to any descriptive name with alphanumeric characters.

+**session.auto_start**

+Choose whether a PHP session starts automatically or on request when users access your site.
+If you set the value to **0,** the session will start manually using the **session_start** script.

+**session.cookie_lifetime**

+Specify a session cookie’s lifetime in your site’s visitors’ browsers.
+By default, the value is set to **0** seconds, meaning your site erases visitors’ session data after they close their browsers.

+**memory_limit**

+Set the maximum amount of RAM a PHP script can use.
+Be careful when increasing the memory limit, as wrong configurations may lead to slow sites or server outages.

+**max_execution_time**

+Determine a script’s maximum running time.
+You can change the default 30-second maximum execution time to any value, but setting it too high might cause performance issues.